detroitenglish/caddy-push-webpack-plugin/README.md

 # caddy-push-webpack-plugin
 Generate a [Caddy server header directive](https://caddyserver.com/docs/header) with Link preloads for for effortless leveraging of Caddy's link header detection for http2 server push.

-**WARNING**: There could very well be serious security issues in deploying this technique that I am not clever enough to recognize. **I THEREFORE DO NOT RECOMMEND USING THIS IN PRODUCTION**.
-Unless you like to live dangerously, in which case, use at your own risk!
+**WARNING**: There could very well be serious security issues in deploying this technique that I am not clever enough to recognize.
+Use at your own risk!

 NOTE: You **must** import the generatated file in your Caddyfile using Caddy's `import` directive, and then restart your Caddy instance in order for the changes to take effect.